Maidstone Grammar School

 The Application Process

-Application forms can be downloaded from below.
-A hard copy of the application form can also be obtained from the School Finance office.
+The Application form can be found below.
+A hard copy of the application form may also be obtained from the School Finance office.

-The deadline for receipt of applications is Friday 13th September 2019.
-However, should your circumstances change later during the academic year, please see the School Bursar who will be able to determine whether funds could be released for you (the application form would still need to be completed for this process even though the deadline date would have passed).
+The deadline for receipt of applications is Friday 11th September 2020.
+However, should your circumstances change later during the academic year, please contact the School Bursar who will be able to determine whether funds could be released for you (the application form would still need to be completed for this process even though the deadline date would have passed).

 The applications will be individually assessed by a Panel from the school and bursaries awarded on the greatest need.
 Applicants will be informed in writing of the Panel’s decision by the end of September.